Niveditha-contrive/Facial-Expression-Recognition-using-Haar-Cascade-Classifier/README.md

 # Facial-Expression-Recognition-using-Haar-Cascade-Classifier
-Facial Group expression Recogniser along with age and gender.
+Facial Group expression Recogniser along with age and gender by using Watson Assistant.

 Step 1: The block diagram tells us about the working of our system.
 When we consider the first three inputs i.e., facial expression , age, gender are trained into a dataset.